shapesmusic/Shapes-Basics-Draft/writing/about.md

 ### A Brief Tour

-I'll begin our tour by showing you the first lesson, which is my favorite way to introduce Shapes:
+I'll begin our tour by showing you the first level, which is my favorite way to introduce Shapes:

 <style>